fgorordo/fgorordo/README.md

 - 👋 Hi, I’m Fernando Gorordo
 - 👀 I’m interested in Web Development & Game Development
-- 🌱 I’m currently learning Node.js - Express - MySQL - API's & React
+- 🌱 I’m currently learning Node - Express - MySQL - API's & React
 - 💞️ I’m looking to collaborate on any project that accepts a junior
 - 📫 Be in touch (flgorordo@gmail.com || @fergorordo (Twitter))